orloxx/cpc/README.md

 ## Loading configuration

-Load context.
-Make sure you're in the same directory as `cpcconfig.json`
+It loads the context configuration from `configPath` which accepts .js files, if empty it will look for `./cpcconfig.json`

-    cpc load
+    cpc load [configPath]

 Here is a sample configuration: